Published on November 8th, 2019 | by Ruben0

 In short, other data doesn’t support the dramatic changes that Wine-searcher seems to be witnessing.
 They may be looking at a biased part of the wine world or they may even facilitate a focus on Port themselves.
 The kind of statement they’re making is hard to validate anyway.

 Interestingly the Wine-searcher article also refers to specific wines.
 Searches for Tio Pepe En Rama have outstripped the standard version, a sign of the growing interest in the fairly novel style of ‘en rama’ sherry.
 However the article also claims the No.1 sherry is still the old-school Club Royal Pale Cream.
 It surprised me that although I have been thoroughly interested in sherry for at least a decade, I had never heard of this wine!
 I had to look it up and it turns out to be a lookalike of the famous Croft Pale Cream, a white label product made by an undisclosed bodega in the neighbouring D.O.
 Montilla-Moriles.
 It’s not even a sherry and as far as I can see it’s only distributed to a few UK supermarkets like ASDA.
 How can this be your No.1 searched sherry?
-This leaves me with serious doubts about the audience the figures are based upon (clearly not wine enthusiasts in the strict sense) and doubts about the true value of your list if it is topped by a counterfeit sherry so to speak.
+This leaves me with serious doubts about the audience the figures are based upon (clearly not wine enthusiasts in the strict sense, nor a worldwide audience) and doubts about the true value of your list if it is topped by a counterfeit sherry so to speak.
 The claim is hard to confirm anyway: when I try to find the most popular sherry on their site myself, it tells me the brandy Carlos I is the most popular sherry wine (!?) followed by the more logical Harveys Bristol Cream.

 So what’s the state of sherry really?